SigmoidNetmaker/machine-learning-neurodegeneration/README.md

 NACCmakeSeqCellArray.m -- organizes the NACC truth table into temporal sequences for each participant
 RADCmadeSeqCellArray.m -- organizes the RADC truch table into temporal sequences for each participant

+(2) Set Up the ANN/ML Environment and Find the Best ANN Architecture for the NACC and RACD Datasets